timbertson/autonose/readme.md

-# sniffer - 'ze great plan:
+# Sniffles - 'ze great plan:

-Sniffer is to be a python autotest-like tool. pyautotest already exists, but personally I've not had much luck with it, and by re-running everything all the time, it doesn't really scale to larger projects.
+Sniffles is to be a python autotest-like tool. pyautotest already exists, but personally I've not had much luck with it, and by re-running everything all the time, it doesn't really scale to larger projects.

-The aim of sniffer is to be trustable - aside from some well known shortcomings, it should be able to give you 100% confidence that its cached test results are in fact the current state of your test base.
+The aim of sniffles is to be trustable - aside from some well known shortcomings, it should be able to give you 100% confidence that its cached test results are in fact the current state of your test base.
 It will accomplish this by runtime coverage checking, to determine all possible files that could cause